mnosov622/my-button-ssg/README.md

 check if yargs is installed and if not run the following in your terminal:
 `npm i yargs`
 # Commands
-  `server.js --input  Convert a text file to HTML file.` After installation of yargs.
+`node server.js --input  Convert a text file to HTML file.` After installation of yargs.
 You can simply run the program by the command:

 `node server.js -i '.\Silver Blaze.txt'`